vinnieOrdobas/Code-Institute-MS1/README.md

 #### 2. Scope

-> I've decided on an MVP (Minimal Viable Product) approach, which:
+> The focus here is to achieve a version of the website with just enough features to be usable - the concept of Minimum viable product (MVP), that contains:
 >
+> - Catalog wiht pictures depicting the amenities of the club.
+> - Map location of the club.
+> - Sign-up form.
-> - Provides a clean UX for users.
+> - Straightforward UX for the users.
-> - Fits in with my current skill-set.
+> - Features that match my current skills.
-> - Quickly defines the content and focus on getting in touch via email or social media.
-> - I've included some **basic** animations to subtly enhance the overall experience.

 #### 3. Structure

 > The main focus of the structure is to allow Users to quickly assimilate the information and imagery.